cnnrbrn/noroff-programming-foundations-content/week-1/lesson-4.md

 }
 ```

 Above, we've declared a function called `logHello`.

 Like other variables, functions can be called anything. **_Give your functions meaningful names_**, though, functions called `hi` or `function1` are not well-named functions.

 The contents of a function live between the curly braces `{ }`.
 We don't have any code there except a comment so our function doesn't do anything at the moment.
 We will look at the purpose of the parenthesis (round brackets) `()` later in the lesson.

-Let's make our function do something, a simple console log statement:
+Let's make our function do something, log a string to the console:

 ```js
 function logHello() {